shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 ## Why Are You Learning This?

 Thinking about apps and web pages as a collection of independent components is the foundation of modern web applications.
 Consider Snapchat, Instagram, Twitter, Facebook, Etsy, or Pinterest.
 All of these applications are written by teams of software developers who define individual components that are used throughout the application.
-They then write each component separately and then compose them in interesting ways to make them work together.
+They then write each component separately and compose them in interesting ways to make them work together.

 ## Vocabulary To Learn
 * HTML semantic elements